yashmehrotra/soldier/README.rst

 Documenation
 ------------

-The documentation is available at <link>
+The documentation is available at http://soldier.readthedocs.org/